Nate Champion: Gunfight at the KC Ranch

-The large ranches were organized as the Wyoming Stock Growers Association (WSGA) and gathered socially as the Cheyenne Club in Cheyenne, Wyoming.
-In April 1892, the WSGA hired killers from Texas; an expedition of 50 men was organized, which proceeded by train from Cheyenne to Casper, Wyoming, then toward Johnson County, intending to eliminate alleged rustlers and also, apparently, to replace the government in Johnson County.
+On April 1892, the WSGA hired killers from Texas; an expedition of 50 men was organized, which proceeded by train from Cheyenne to Casper, Wyoming, then toward Johnson County, intending to eliminate alleged rustlers and also, apparently, to replace the government in Johnson County.
 Major Frank Wolcott led the Regulators into Johnson County.
 To prevent an alarm, the telegraph lines out of Buffalo were cut.
 The expedition was accompanied by two newspaper reporters whose lurid accounts later appeared in the eastern newspapers.
+Their first target was Nate Champion.
+The cowboy and three others were at the KC Ranch when the cattle barons surrounded the area.
+They captured two of the occupants while they went out to gather water.
+They then shot Nick Ray as he exited the cabin and stood at the entrance, mortally wounding him.
+Champion was left besieged.